Memorial University’s Faculty of Education in cooperation with the Labrador Institute wish to announce and seek your interest in:

 A Labrador-Based Masters in Education Cohort: The Faculty of Education and the Labrador Institute are seeking expressions of interest from residents of Labrador to see how many people are interested in joining a Labrador-based cohort.
 Interested persons should contact the Labrador Institute at 896-6395, or email (Ruby Best) email@example.com by August 30, 2014.

 The cohort will likely start in the Spring or Summer of 2015.

 As well as providing information and advice on programs at St. John’s Campus and at Grenfell, the LI is actively involved in promoting education taking place in Labrador.
-This includes the 4 year Inuit Bachelor of Social Work program which concluded in June 2013, as well as annual intersession courses and occasional graduate courses.
+This includes the 4 year Inuit Bachelor of Social Work program which concluded in June 2013, an Inuit Bachelor of Education program beginning in September 2014, and annual intersession courses and occasional graduate courses.